“best of” lists

 Who puts out “best of” lists?

-Bloggers, associations, review journals, websites.
+Bloggers, associations, review journals, libraries, websites.
 A review journal might include your book on its “Best of 20__” list, or a blog might declare that yours is one of their “Highly Anticipated Books of April,” or a blogger might call your book one the “Best Books with Alien Makeovers.”
 These lists are designed to keep you feeling alternately inadequate and overrated; prepare yourself by reading this post on envy.

 When should I expect these lists?